whompus/notes/K8s/cka.md

 Namespaces are essentially virtual clusters backed by the same physcial cluster.
 Kubernetes objects, such as pods and containers, live in namespaces.
 Namepsaces are a way to separate and organize objecs in your cluster.

+In Kubernetes, namespace provides a mechanism for isolating groups of resources within a single cluster.
+Names of resources need to be unique within a namespace, but not across namespaces.
+Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).

 Kubernetes starts with four initial namespaces:

 * `default` The default namespace for objects with no other namespace